akash0034/reactJs/README.md

 **What you will build**

-- Create a React app
+- Create a React or React Native or Expo or NextJS app
+- Use Typescript for any of these project types
 - Create 3 screens
 - Home
     - default landing page